Abdul Osman: Queen of the South

 On 4 October 2019, after training with Dumfries club Queen of the South for a few weeks, Osman signed a short-term contract until 11 January 2020 and debuted against his former club Partick Thistle, as a second-half substitute.
 On 10 January 2020, Osman extended his contract with Queens until 30 June 2020.

 Dartford

 On 2 October 2020, Osman joined Dartford.
 On 27 November 2020, Dartford confirmed Osman had left the club to return home to his family in Scotland.

 Brechin City

 On 20 January 2021, Osman returned to Scottish football and signed with League Two side Brechin City.

 Walton Casuals

 Osman joined Walton Casuals at the start of the 2021–22 season.

 Sittingbourne

-On July 7 2022, Osman joined Sittingbourne ahead of the start of the 2022–23 season.
+On July 7, 2022, Osman joined Sittingbourne ahead of the start of the 2022–23 season.

+Hanwell Town

+On 21 February 2023, Osman signed for Southern Football League side Hanwell Town.